Common Questions about Lung Transplants

 We expect that you have many concerns about your transplant surgery.
 You may be interested in reviewing the answers to the most frequently asked questions about lung transplant surgery.
 We are also available to answer your questions at your appointment times or by phone.

-Loyola’s multidisciplinary team is widely recognized for its expertise in helping lung transplant candidates maintain the best health possible while waiting for surgery.
+Loyola’s multidisciplinary pulmonology & lung surgery team is ranked among the top 50 in the country by U.S. News & World Report for its expertise in helping lung transplant candidates maintain the best health possible while waiting for surgery.
 Once you are placed on the national waiting list, you will receive extensive patient education to prepare you.

 What to Expect Before Lung Transplant Surgery